koihin/diceandgames/content/post/rtz-central.md

 You can see the previous rounds as they become available.

+## Round 4
+With the clearing of the skies, Aircraft can now be requisitioned!
+Airborne troops have an opportunity to shine as well.
+Take note of any scenario specific rule for Airborne units in the missions.

+## Round 3

 ## Round 2
 [Results]({{< ref "/post/rtz-round-2" >}}) from Round 2 are out!